The Humanism of Evangelistic Apologetics

 One of the typical characteristics of the activity of the evangelistic apologist is that the notion of studying all manner of extra-biblical information is required/strongly recommended in order to be ready to “defend the faith” (a “defense”, that is, which is according to their own definition rather than a biblical one).
 “After all,” the apologist claims, “the unbeliever likely has a number of intellectual obstacles that he/she needs to dispel before the lost is ready to receive the gospel.
 That preparation is the purpose of the requisite pre-evangelism.”

-Apparently, the Lord Christ was ignorant of this requirement:
+Apparently, the Lord Christ was ignorant of this requirement, as we see here:

 When they bring you before the synagogues and the rulers and the authorities, do not worry about how or what you are to speak in your defense, or what you are to say; for the Holy Spirit will teach you in that very hour what you ought to say.